LazerFX/gilded.rose/Refactor-Steps.md

 After doing this, we can see clearly now that there are two nested if statements with no associated code.
 We can combine these if statements to reduce nesting.

 ---

+We can now continue this with the `BackstagePass` value.

+---